pablorm296/ScrapperRNPDNO/Test/API.md

 #### Municipios

 **Description**: Returns a list of objects containing the name and ID of municipalities.
-The field `Value` contains the municipality ID, and the field `Value` contains the municipality name.
+The field `Value` contains the municipality ID, and the field `Text` contains the municipality name.

 **Request body type**: Form data